chtalhamuneer/FortiGate-Zero-To-Hero/00-Introduction/Intro-to-FortiGate-Firewall.md

 Used heavily in enterprise networks, banks, ISPs, and data centers

 Offers professional certifications like NSE1–NSE8, now replaced by Fortinet Certified Professional (FCP) and Fortinet Certified Expert (FCX)

+# ⭐ **Why FortiGate is Considered Highly Reliable**

+FortiGate firewalls are known for their reliability because they provide **consistent performance**, **strong security**, and **stable long-term operation**.
+Here are the key reasons:

+---

+## ✅ **1.
+Custom Security Hardware (SPU Chips)**

+Fortinet uses its own **Security Processing Units (SPUs)** instead of relying only on general-purpose CPUs.
+These chips handle:

+* Encryption
+* IPS
+* Threat inspection
+* Application control

+This means the firewall **does not slow down** even when multiple security features are enabled.

+---

+## ✅ **2.
+FortiOS – Stable, Mature Operating System**

+FortiOS is Fortinet’s own OS, developed for more than 20 years.

+It is:

+* Lightweight
+* Optimized
+* Very stable
+* Consistent across all models

+This makes FortiGate devices run for **months or years** without issues.

+---

+## ✅ **3.
+Security Fabric Integration**

+Everything (firewall, VPN, endpoint, switches, Wi-Fi, cloud) works together under the **Fortinet Security Fabric**.

+This reduces configuration errors and increases reliability.

+---

+## ✅ **4.
+Real-Time Threat Intelligence (FortiGuard)**

+FortiGate receives continuous updates from **FortiGuard Labs**, one of the largest threat research teams in the world.

+This ensures:

+* Latest malware signatures
+* URL filtering updates
+* IPS signatures
+* Zero-day protection

+Reliable protection = reliable firewall.

+---

+## ✅ **5.
+High VPN & Network Performance**

+FortiGate is extremely reliable in:

+* IPsec VPN
+* SSL VPN
+* SD-WAN
+* High-throughput data centers

+Thanks to SPU acceleration, tunnels remain stable even at high load.

+---

+## ✅ **6.
+Enterprise-Grade Hardware**

+FortiGate devices are built for 24/7 environments:

+* Strong build quality
+* Redundant power supply (in higher models)
+* Active-passive HA support
+* Automatic failover

+This prevents downtime even during hardware failure.

+---

+## ✅ **7.
+Simplified & Predictable Management**

+GUI + CLI both are:

+* Easy to use
+* Clean
+* Well-documented

+This reduces human mistakes, making the system more reliable.

+---

+## ⭐ **Conclusion**

+FortiGate is reliable because it combines:
+✔ Strong hardware
+✔ Mature OS
+✔ Constant threat updates
+✔ High performance
+✔ Automatic failover
+✔ Easy management

+This is why enterprises, banks, service providers, and governments trust FortiGate for mission-critical networks.